giancosta86/typed-env/README.md

       - if the **default value factory** argument is present, it is called - and its return value is also returned by `getValue()`.
 Consequently, the mapper does _not_ intervene in this case

-      - otherwise, throws a descriptive `Error`
+      - otherwise, a descriptive `Error` is thrown

-Here is an example usage:
+Here is a brief example:

 ```typescript
 const serverPort = new EnvironmentVariable<number>(